stride3d/stride/sources/presentation/Stride.Core.Presentation.Quantum/README.md

-# Stride.Core.Presentation
+# Stride.Core.Presentation.Quantum

-This project is the base project for the view models in an application that uses the MVVM pattern.
+This project adds capabilities to the `Stride.Core.Quantum` library to allow its use in a MVVM context.

 ## Depencencies

 * It can only references *Core* libraries.
 * It should be platform-agnostic as well as UI-agnostic.
   In other words, no dependencies on platform (e.g. Windows), or UI library (e.g. Avalonia, WPF) are allowed.
-* It will likely only reference `Stride.Core.Design`.
+* It will likely only reference `Stride.Core.Quantum` and `Stride.Core.Presentation`.

 ## Implementations

-`ViewModelBase` is here as well as interfaces for services (but usually not their implementation).
+`NodeViewModel` is here as well as interfaces for presenters (but usually not their implementation).

 ## Notes